JairAviles/JairAviles/README.md

 -->

 - 🔭 I’m currently working as Fullstack developer for a SF based company
-- 💻 I’m currently learning CS topics to cracking the code interview
 - 💬 Ask me about anything you would like to chat
 - 📫 How to reach me: Send me an email to <hi@jairaviles.mx>
 - 😄 Correct name pronunciation: JY-ear